this-is-shreya/Binary-tree-of-strings/README.md

 To create a tree like above, the following is to be done:
 ![2 c](https://user-images.githubusercontent.com/62089952/125193174-be2c9100-e268-11eb-8708-f8b5db01e41a.jpg)

-<i>Note that the first question is always answered with 'y' as every node will be under root node</i>
+<i>Note that the first question is always answered with 'y' as every node will be below root node</i>
 ## 2. PRINT
 This option will print all the nodes of the tree.
 It will be of the form: (root->data) -> (root->left->data) --- (root->data) -> (root->right->data)